 - 25.1 The effective review and monitoring of the Strategic Policies and Land Allocations DPD will be crucial to its successful delivery and is critical in understanding its effectiveness. - 25.2 The Council has prepared a Monitoring Framework which sets out how the implementation of policies will be monitored to understand whether they have been successful, and describes the evidence base that will be used to support this.
-The Monitoring Framework can be viewed in more detail through Appendix F of this DPD. - 25.3 The Monitoring Framework utilises existing monitoring procedures within the Council.
+The Monitoring Framework can be viewed in more detail through Appendix F of this DPD.
+This is being updated as part of the Climate Emergency Local Plan Review and will be set out at Regulation 19 stage. - 25.3 The Monitoring Framework utilises existing monitoring procedures within the Council.
 The Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) requires local planning authorities to prepare monitoring reports, setting out the extent to which planning policies are being achieved and make these available to the public.
 These should be for a period that the authority considers appropriate in the interests of transparency.
 This period should not be longer than 12 months.
 Current monitoring procedures are described below:

 Development Type(s) What will be monitored Monitoring Period Housing District-wide survey of sites to determine the unimplemented planning permissions, sites under construction and sites completed.
 Assessment of new permissions granted.
 At least every 12 months Retail District-wide survey of sites to determine unimplemented planning permissions, sites under construction and sites completed in relation to retail development.
 Every 12 months Employment District-wide survey of sites to determine unimplemented planning permissions, sites under construction and sites completed in relation to employment and economic development.
-Every 12 months velopment Type(s) What will be monitored Monitoring Period All Uses Publication of Authority Authority Monitoring Report (AMR) summarising development throughout Lancaster District over a 12 month period.
+Every 12 months All Uses Publication of Authority Authority Monitoring Report (AMR) summarising development throughout Lancaster District over a 12 month period.
 Every 12 months